HPCarey/coders-hangman2/README.md

 ### **User Stories Testing**
 1. As a visiting user, I want to play a game of hangman.
-    * Once the program starts running, the user will see a welcome message explaining the game and the rules and inviting them to press any key if they wish to start playing.
+    * Once the program starts running, the user will see a welcome message explaining the game and the rules and inviting them to press the enter key if they wish to start playing.
 2. As a user I want to know how many letters are in the word.
     * After clicking the enter key, the terminal will display a set of dashed lines to represent the letters of the word they need to guess.
     * A hangman image without the man will also be displayed as well as a an input invitation for the user to "Guess a letter".